 What to Do in a Fire

-It's a good idea for families to talk about what they would do to escape a fire.
-Different families will have different strategies.
+Different families will have different plans.
 Some kids live in one-story houses and other kids live in tall buildings.
 You'll want to talk about escape plans and escape routes, so let's start there.

 Know Your Way Out